Moduli spaces of semiorthogonal decompositions in families: Amplifications

 \subsection{Group actions}

-There are two interesting groups acting on the moduli space~$\sodl{\ell}_f$ (and~$\ntsodl{\ell}_f$): \begin{enumerate} \item the braid group, by mutation of semiorthogonal decompositions; \item the auto-equivalence group. \end{enumerate} We will now introduce these two group actions, as we expect them to play an important role in the study of the geometry of~$\sodl{\ell}_f$ and~$\ntsodl{\ell}_f$.
+There are two interesting groups acting on the moduli space~$\sodl{\ell}_f$ (and~$\ntsodl{\ell}_f$): \begin{enumerate} \item the braid group, encoding mutation of semiorthogonal decompositions; \item the auto-equivalence group. \end{enumerate} We will now define and study these two group actions, as we expect them to play an important role in the study of the geometry of~$\sodl{\ell}_f$ (and~$\ntsodl{\ell}_f$).
+Throughout, $U$ is a quasicompact, semiseparated and excellent scheme, and~$f\colon\cX\to U$ is a smooth and proper morphism of schemes.